-Request for Proposals for Implementation Research in A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
+Request for Proposals for Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need.
+Research in A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
 The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact: Campaign Integration and Transitioning the Delivery of Campaign Interventions into Primary Health Care Systems

 PURPOSE AND OVERVIEW

 The Health Campaign Effectiveness (HCE) program at the Task Force for Global Health, funded by the Bill & Melinda Gates Foundation, announces a funding opportunity of up to USD $150,000 for implementation research (IR).
 The purpose of these upcoming awards is to support low and middle income countries and their partners to conduct IR on integrating two or more health campaigns (or specific campaign components) and/or transitioning health campaign interventions into primary health care systems, when appropriate.
 The health campaigns of interest are related to neglected tropical diseases (NTDs), malaria, polio eradication, vaccine preventable diseases (VPDs), and vitamin A supplementation (VAS).
-The overall goal of the research awards is to improve the effectiveness of health campaigns by identifying challenges and providing solutions to campaign implementation processes and strengthening campaign outcomes, such as improved A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) of interventions, Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to all target populations including und and inclusion, reach, access, utilization, acceptability, and cost-benefit.
+The overall goal of the research awards is to improve the effectiveness of health campaigns by identifying challenges and providing solutions to campaign implementation processes and strengthening campaign outcomes, such as improved A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) of interventions, Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to all target populations including und and inclusion, reach, The ease in reaching health services or health facilities in terms of location, time, and ease of approach., utilization, The culture of individuals, minorities, peoples and communities, sensitive to gender and life-cycle requirements, as well as being designed to respect confidentiality and improve t, and cost-benefit.
 The period for the IR awards will be between April 2021 and July 2022 (16 months).

-The HCE IR awards are intended to generate evidence that will inform key programmatic, process, or policy improvements in service of improved campaign delivery.
-Research questions should be driven by salient implementation problems and designed for action-oriented research in collaboration with local and national level stakeholders.
+The HCE IR awards are intended to generate evidence that will inform key programmatic, process, or (i) A set of decisions or commitments to pursue courses of action aimed at achieving defined goals for improving health, stating or inferring the values that underpin these decisio improvements in service of improved campaign delivery.
+Research questions should be driven by salient implementation problems and designed for action-oriented research in Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
+Collabor with local and national level stakeholders.
 Preliminary findings, final results, and any tools or guidance developed by award recipients will be shared with other awardees during peer-to-peer learning sessions, with members of the Health Campaign Effectiveness Coalition, and with the general public via the HCE website and other platforms.
 Knowledge dissemination, utilization, and translation into action is the goal of IR; therefore, all awardees must have support of the government agencies involved in the proposed research and ensure open collaboration throughout the project.
 The sharing of findings early on and throughout the project period will be a feature of the awards.

 The deadline for applications in March 1, 2021 at 9:00 AM EST (GMT-5).
 Funding decisions are anticipated to be made starting March 17, 2021 and contracts signed with institutions around April 12, 2021.